juice-shop/pwning-juice-shop/appendix/solutions.md

 :wrench: **TODO**

-### XSS Tier 4: Perform a persisted XSS attack bypassing a server-side security mechanism
+### Perform a persisted XSS attack bypassing a server-side security mechanism

 In the `package.json.bak` you might have noticed the pinned dependency `"sanitize-html": "1.4.2"`.
 Internet research will yield a reported